marisolpalmero/GREEN-bof/GreenCharterProposal.md

 It may be complex and time-consuming to attempt to address all issues related to power consumption and energy efficiency in one go, but it can be practical to select building-blocks that will contribute to the larger effort.
 The GREEN WG will combine concrete approaches to develop tools that will serve as a foundation for new energy efficiency strategies.

 **Out of Scope**
+To stay focused, this working group will not address all issues.
+And some topics may already be covered elsewhere while others may not be mature enough or have unresolved security models.
+In any case, the following topics are not within the scope of the working group:

-   - At this time, routing protocols and energy aware routing algorithms considering energy consumption factors are far from mature and are not in scope for this WG.
+   - Routing protocols and energy aware routing algorithms considering green energy factors
-   - Benchmarking methodology for power consumption in networking devices belongs in the BMWG, and is not in scope for this WG.
+   - Benchmarking methodology for power consumption in networking devices (a work item of the BMWG)
-   - Specification of Network Quality Analysis (NQA) techniques to understand the impact of energy efficiency optimization on service quality, such as ICMP extensions for collection of environmental information.
+   - Methodologies for understanding the impact of energy efficiency optimization on service quality
-   - Regulatory Reporting, Compliance, and Corporate Responsibility Disclosure
+   - Regulatory, compliance, and corporate responsibility related matters

 **Milestones:**